Selena Gomez: 2017–2019: Standalone releases and 13 Reasons Why

 Gomez and the Norwegian DJ Kygo released a single together, "It Ain't Me", in February 2017.
 The collaboration reached top ten of most major music charts worldwide, including the U.S. and the U.K., and attained top five peaks in Australia, Canada, Germany and many European countries.
-The song received nominations at major awards around the world, including Top Dance/Electronic Song at the 2018 Billboard Music Awards.
+The song received nominations at major awards around the world, including Top Dance/Electronic Song at the 2018 Billboard Music Awards, and it also her best-selling song in the UK, selling over 1.4 million chart units.

 Gomez served as executive producer for the series adaptation of the novel Thirteen Reasons Why.
 The show premiered on Netflix in March 2017.
 The series drew backlash from various mental health charities and suicide prevention communities over "dangerous content", with some people feeling the show glamorized suicide.
 Gomez addressed the controversy, saying that "We stayed very true to the book and that's initially what [author] Jay Asher created was a beautifully tragic, complicated yet suspenseful story and I think that's what we wanted to do.
 We wanted to do it justice and, yeah, [the backlash is] gonna come no matter what.
 It's not an easy subject to talk about, but I'm very fortunate with how it's doing.
 Despite the controversy, the first season was a critical success.
 However, the other three seasons received generally negative reviews.
 13 Reasons Why was the most tweeted about show of 2017, and the most-watched original streaming series of 2018.
-In 2022, its second season ranks as the ninth most watched English-language television series on Netflix, with 496.1million hours viewed within 28 days of release.
 The series ended after four seasons in June 2020.
 Gomez recorded a cover version of the song "Only You" for the series' first season soundtrack.